 Digital Being: Radio Row, 2024 - Current

-1000 square feet, CRT TV, Steel Shelf, Relay, Arduino, Raspberry Pi and More
+1000 square feet (Size Variable), CRT TV, Steel Shelf, Relay, Arduino, Raspberry Pi and More

 In 2008, the streets of New York became the final resting place for once-precious analog TVs.
-As the city transitioned from analog to digital broadcast systems in 2009, these once-valuable machines became obsolete, contributing to environmental problems.
-Amidst the piles of discarded electronics that couldn’t be recycled for various reasons, I glimpsed a moment of change—a gap where new possibilities emerged.
+As the city transitioned from analog to digital broadcast systems in 2009, these once-valued machines became obsolete, contributing to mounting environmental concerns.
+Amid piles of discarded electronics—many of which could not be recycled—I glimpsed a moment of change: a gap where new possibilities emerged.

-This artistic and historical journey led me to discover New York's Radio Row, a vibrant hub of technological innovation from 1921 to 1966.
-Although it no longer exists physically, Radio Row served as a key component of New Yorkers' understanding—what might be termed their "episteme"—of technology back then and became the cradle for video art.
+This artistic and historical journey eventually led me to New York’s lost district of Radio Row, a vibrant hub of technological innovation from 1921 to 1966.
+Though it no longer exists physically, Radio Row once shaped New Yorkers’ technological understanding—what Foucault might have termed their episteme—and helped lay the groundwork for the birth of video art.

 Hosted by: Silverstein Properties